 Near the end of her studies, Lisa performed her first Gretel with Chimera Opera in Rochdale.
 This fantastic production not only introduced her to the world of Germanic opera, but also to her partner in life and music, Scottish pianist, conductor, and composer, David Wishart.
 After premiering the soprano role in his chamber opera, Absolved Passions, at the Edinburgh Fringe Festival, the pair moved to Berlin, Germany, in 2014.

 Since arriving in Germany, Lisa has had the opportunity to perform several fantastic roles with local companies, including Donna Elvira, Servilia, and Gretel.
 She also had her first experience with Strauss singing Echo in Ariadne auf Naxos one night and playing violin in the orchestra the other night.
-In summer 2022, she debuted Donna Anna.
+In the summer of 2022, she debuted Donna Anna at the Vienna Summer Music Festival.

 Besides operatic repertoire, Lisa and David have continued their duo.
 While searching for music, Lisa came upon Try Me Good King by Libby Larsen, a song cycle that brings to life the last words of the wives of Henry VIII.
 After getting to know this piece and its composer, Lisa started wondering why all the music we perform today is by men.
 After months of research, she decided to start a blog to bring to light all the music written by women and non-gender conforming composers.